 Intro

-TransPRK (Transepithelial PhotoRefractive Keratectomy) is an Advanced Surface Ablation (ASA) procedure, meaning that there is no cutting to create a flap, allowing the laser to access and reshape the cornea.
-Instead the laser simply ablates (surgically remove) the outermost layer of cells on the surface of the eye.
+TransPRK (Transepithelial PhotoRefractive Keratectomy) is an Advanced Surface Ablation (ASA) procedure, meaning that there is no cutting to create a flap in order to allow the laser to access and reshape the cornea.
+Instead the laser simply ablates (surgically removes) the outermost layer of cells on the surface of the eye to reach the cornea.

-What makes TransPRK different and than other ASA procedures such as traditional PRK and Epi-LASIK, is that there is nothing actually physically touching your eye (besides the eye clamp to keep your eye open, of course) in order to remove the surface cells.
+What makes TransPRK different from other ASA procedures such as traditional PRK and Epi-LASIK, is that there is nothing actually physically touching your eye (besides the clamp to gently keep your eye open, of course) in order to remove the surface cells.

-TransPRK was made possible with the creation of the Schwind Amaris 1050RS excimer (gas) laser in 2013, and is the much improved version of traditional PRK, which was the very first laser vision correction method.
-PRK has been around since the early 1990s, and through the decades we have seen multiple iterations of the ASA procedures, leading up to what we have today with TransPRK.
+TransPRK was made possible with the creation of the Schwind Amaris 1050RS excimer (gas) laser in 2013, and is the much improved version of traditional PRK, which was the very first laser vision correction method introduced.
+PRK has been around since the early 1990s, and through the decades we have seen multiple iterations of ASA procedures, leading up to what we have today with TransPRK.

 LASIK (Laser In-Situ Keratomileusis) is a flap-based laser vision correction surgery that can correct myopia, hyperopia and astigmatism.

-Introduced in the early 1990s.
-This flap-based laser vision correction surgery has become one of the most popular choice for correcting refractive errors.
+Introduced in the early 1990s, this flap-based laser vision correction procedure has become one of the most popular and widely-known procedures for correcting refractive errors.
+It is so well known that the term “lasik” is used to refer to basically any type of laser vision correction.

-At Clearvision, we provide Femto-LASIK, a bladeless form of the LASIK procedure.
-The flap is created with a fast and precise femtosecond laser.
+At Clearvision, we perform Femto-LASIK, a bladeless form of the LASIK procedure.
+The flap is created with a fast and precise femtosecond laser, instead of a blade, thus providing a more comfortable and safe experience.

 TransPRK